 What is being proposed at this time?
 Wireless carriers are proposing to add a single antenna & equipment to existing steel light and transit poles, with the first locations in the South of Market Area (SOMA), and the northeastern parts of the City (east of Van Ness Avenue and north of Market Street).
 An initial concept deployment map is provided further below.
+The initial proposal would serve the Verizon Wireless network.
+A separate proposal (discussed further below) would serve the T-Mobile network.

-Initial Steel Pole "Concept" Deployment Map
+Initial Steel Pole "Concept" Deployment Map for Extenet Systems & Verizon Wireless